apollosolutions/observability-workshop/README.md

 ## Running the stack

 Before running, there's one final step you'll need to take.
 You'll need to populate the `.env.sample` with an Apollo key and graphref as noted during the presentation.
 Once you've filled it out, rename it to just `.env`.
-Once you've done this, you'll need to then run `publish.sh` to publish the schema to Apollo Studio.
+(This next step is optional as the supergraph is already part of this project `supergraph.graphql`) Once you've done this, you'll need to then run `publish.sh` to publish the schema to Apollo Studio.

 ### MacOS & Linux (incl.
 WSL)